kumojin/clean-code-presentation/slides.md

 <!--
 Coming back to the example we talked about in the Open Closed principle, we see here how we instantiate the invaders, mover and renderer outside the InvaderAttack class

+You don't have this in Ruby, but in other languages (Spring with Java, C# with .NET), you can do Dependency Injection, which we won't cover here
 -->

 ---